minio/docs/docs/presigned-put-upload-via-browser.md

 Here are the docs for [`presignedPutObject`](https://docs.minio.io/docs/javascript-client-api-reference#presignedPutObject).

-When a user visits the server, it will respond with a URL that can be used to upload a file to S3.
-Then, using AJAX requests, you can upload a file straight from the browser.

 ### Client code

 This application uses [jQuery](http://jquery.com/).

-On the browser, we want to allow the user to select a file for upload, then, after retrieving an upload URL from the Node.js server, the user can upload it straight to S3.
+On the browser user selects a file to upload, internally this function retrieves a URL from the Node.js server.
+Using `XMLHttpRequest()` this using this URL we upload directly to `play.minio.io:9000`.

 ```html
 <input type="file" id="selector" multiple>